patric-r/jvmtop/doc/FAQ.md

 Before raising a bug report (which is always welcome), please check the following things:

   * Does your target process run under the same user as jvmtop?
-In many JREs with default configuration, jvmtop can only monitor processes for of the user from which jvmtop has been started (with the exception of root).

-  * Does the same problem appear if jvmtop is running under root (or Administrator privileges in windows)?
+    In many JREs, this is a strict requirement due to security reasons. root is also not able to monitor java processes other than the ones owned by itself in most environments.

   * Does your jvmtop process run with the same JDK/JRE (same version/binary) as the process you're trying to monitor?

-  * Are you able to connect to the process, which jvmtop can't monitor with the JDK tools jstack and jconsole?
+  * Are you able to connect to the proces with the JDK tool jconsole?
+    If you can't, then probably jvmtop can't do anything here because both tools uses the same attach mechanism.

 If you answered all bullets with "yes", please file a bug report.
 Provide details of your operating system, the JDK jvmtop is running and the to-be-monitored processes is running.